 New Orleans Social Security Disability Lawyers

-Helping people with disabilities in New Orleans and Slidell obtain their benefits
+Helping people with disabilities in New Orleans obtain their benefits

 Are you entitled to Social Security Disability?
 If a disability is preventing you from working in the same capacity as you used to be able to, and you have paid into the Social Security system, you may be eligible for disability benefits from the Social Security Administration (SSA).
 The SSA is the government agency that determines whether a person qualifies to receive disability benefits.

 Have you been denied Social Security benefits?
 Don't give up.
 Most initial applications are denied.
 At the Law Office of James A. Graham, our Social Security Disability Insurance (SSDI) lawyers understand when you should qualify for SSDI benefits.
 We’re skilled at ensuring you have the correct medical documentation you need.
 We file claims, handle denials, and argue your rights before the SSA administrative judges.
 Contact our New Orleans Social Security disability lawyers now to assert your rights.

 How can we help?